Median kingdom: Archaeological sources

 The Median period is one of the least understood periods in Iranian archaeology, and the geography of Media remains largely obscure.
 Any effort to identify distinctive elements of the Median material culture from the Iron Age III (c.
-800–550 BCE) in the western region of Iran primarily focuses on sites near the ancient capital of Media, Ecbatana (modern Hamadan).
+800–550 BCE) in the western region of Iran primarily focuses on sites near the ancient capital of Media, Ecbatana (now Hamadan).
 Furthermore, the lack of clarity in the archaeological record makes it challenging to determine whether certain archaeological materials should be attributed to the Median or Achaemenid culture.
-Modern archaeological activity in the central area of ancient Media was especially intense and fruitful in the 1960s and 1970s, with excavations at Godin Tepe, Tepe Nush-i Jan, and Baba Jan.
-Additionally, in the adjacent region of the ancient kingdom of Mannea, excavations at Hasanlu and Ziwiye also yielded productive results.
+Modern archaeological activity in the central area of ancient Media was especially intense and fruitful in the 1960s and 1970s, with excavations at Godin Tepe, Noushijan, and Bābā Jān Tepe.
+Additionally, in the adjacent region of the ancient kingdom of Mannaea, excavations at Teppe Hasanlu, and the Ziwiye hoard also yielded productive results.
 The archaeological activity revealed that, during the 8th and 7th centuries BCE, Median sites experienced significant growth but were depopulated in the first half of the 6th century BCE, a period presumed to be the zenith of development for the supposed Median Empire.

-The Nush-i Jan I phase, with an approximate date of 750–600 BCE, uncovered a sequence of several buildings on the site.
+The Nush-i Jan I phase, dated to 750–600 BCE, revealed a sequence of several buildings on the site.
 The "Central Building" was constructed early in this phase, in the 8th century BCE, while the "Fort" and the "Western Building," the latter featuring a notable columned hall, were added to the site throughout the 7th century BCE.
 These public buildings were later abandoned, and in the first half of the 6th century BCE, the site was occupied by less institutionalized populations.
 In one of their reports, the excavators David Stronach and Michael Roaf conjectured that the collapse of Assyria and the gradual erosion of Scythian power might have influenced the abandonment of various fortresses, especially those located near the territorial core of Media.
 In another report, it was suggested that the various buildings were abandoned in different ways during the period when Median power was still on the rise.
 Godin Tepe's Level II, excavated by T. Cuyler Young and Louis Levine, contains architectural structures similar to those of Nush-i Jan I and presents a similar narrative: the progressive growth of public buildings during Phases 1 to 4, followed by a period of "peaceful abandonment" and "squatter occupation" in Phase 5.
-A similar story is also told by the results of excavations at Baba Jan, although the excavator supports a higher chronology with the flourishing Phase III in the 9th–8th centuries and irregular occupation in the 7th century, primarily for historical reasons (alleged Assyrian and Scythian attacks).
+A similar story is also suggested by the results of excavations at Baba Jan, although the excavator supports a higher chronology, with the flourishing Phase III in the 9th–8th centuries and irregular occupation in the 7th century, primarily for historical reasons (alleged Assyrian and Scythian attacks).
 In any case, the site appears to be completely abandoned in the first half of the 6th century BCE.